MK720-dev/EECS796_Proj1/README.md

   - All the training loss convergence plots for each optimizer, dataset and network architecture
   - custom_bar_plots/ and tf_bar_plots/ directories containing the per optimizer validation loss and task-specific metric bar plots used in the research paper

 To test the code all you need to do is run the optimizer_comparison.py script.
+Important: To run the code properly, refer to the requirements.txt file for the project dependencies.